hommeboy is the atlanta artist making house music with a message

 Unfortunately, not everyone believes in the grey areas, especially throughout the greater Atlanta area that Hommeboy knows well.
 “Being raised in the South with a name like Kawan, even in a city like Atlanta, you can kind of taste the Jim Crow era in the air,” he tells me solemnly.
 He describes peering eyes that stared at his blonde hair, bleached eyebrows, platform shoes, or the other ways he expresses himself when “words just can’t do it.”

 Holding hands with his partner on the train and being in love for the first time were tainted experiences because “being a queer Black man in the South has been alienating in some ways,” he says.
-It’s why Hommeboy wrote his latest song, OtherWorldly, an imaginative house-inflected bop with more melodic vocals than his earlier releases, and whose video premieres today on i-D. “Stepping outside in Gwinnett, I feel like I have to put on a hat with my blue hair so my neighbours don’t get freaked out or something,” he says.
+It’s why Hommeboy wrote his latest song, "OtherWorldly," an imaginative house-inflected bop with more melodic vocals than his earlier releases, and whose video premieres today on i-D. “Stepping outside in Gwinnett, I feel like I have to put on a hat with my blue hair so my neighbors don’t get freaked out or something,” he says.
 “It’s just stuff like that that makes me feel otherworldly, and it’s like, ‘Okay, I gotta sing about this shit because this is wild.’”

 Despite its challenges, Atlanta has proven a worthwhile stomping ground for Hommeboy’s unflinching creativity.
 “I love being in Atlanta because it’s a city where you can build and grow your foundation, even though there's so much resistance sometimes to just be yourself,” he explains.
 “It’s small enough where you can be a big fish in a little pond and really make a name for yourself here.”
 Two years into a marketing program at Georgia State University, Kawan dropped out, picked up an internship with a local metalworking company, learned how to weld and did some guerilla-style street installations.
 Inspired at the time by the 60s and 70s Fluxus movement, he and a friend would also scour the city for abandoned billboards to experiment with.
 “My form of marketing was painting a whole abandoned billboard pink, you know?
 They don’t teach you those things in school,” he says.
 “It’s the way a lot of people in our generation feel; school doesn’t really give you to the tools that you need, especially if you’re a creative.”
-The founder of the popular Atlanta arts centre 787 Windsor (the home of Afropunk and Red Bull Culture Clash) recognised Kawan’s visionary potential early on, deeming him creative director of the space for almost two years.
+The founder of the popular Atlanta arts centre 787 Windsor (the home of Afropunk and Red Bull Culture Clash) recognized Kawan’s visionary potential early on, deeming him creative director of the space for almost two years.
 “It came full circle when I performed there a week and a half ago,” he says about his set at this year’s Afropunk.
 “For me, to know the origins of it and for everyone else not to was really cool and definitely meaningful.”

 Today, Hommeboy’s Atlanta includes the monthly event he throws called Friends 100, where local artists, designers, musicians, and creatives meet to make friends and celebrate their diversity and duality.
 He also lives in a loft once inhabited by George Clinton: “When I’m writing I feel like I feel the energy of George Clinton there.
 It even brings out some eccentric lyrics, just knowing what was there before.”
 He’s even met one of his hometown idols, Andre 3000: “I felt like I was looking at an older version of myself.”
 And now, with a new album coming in early 2019 called The Era of Good Feelings, Hommeboy is ready to take a step further into his other world.